 So when I was trying to name this soup, I texted him to get his thoughts on the name, because I couldn't get it quite right.

-…and so, Sweet Potato Coconut Curry Soup was born.
+...and so, in the name of simplicity - Curried Sweet Potato Soup was born.

 - 2 teaspoons salt